Scroll down for more

 Project type: Concept and Pre-FEED

-Customer: Oil and Gas Climate Initiative Climate Investments (OGCI) BP GPO
+Customer: Oil and Gas Climate Initiative Climate Investments (OGCI)

 Location: UK North Sea